Curriculum, Rotations & Conferences

 • Neurology grand rounds (weekly)

-• Brain cutting (weekly)
+• Brain cutting (offered weekly)

-• Diagnostic radiology QA (bimonthly)
+• Diagnostic Radiology Peer Learning (bimonthly)

 Other conferences attended by neuroradiology faculty that the fellow should attend periodically: